 Using different ways to talk to potential customers, like emails, calls, and LinkedIn, helps you connect better.
 But it’s not just about using more channels; it’s about being smart and respectful of their time.
 When you see a prospect is highly engaged with an email, that’s your cue to follow up with a call or a personalized LinkedIn message.
 This turns a cold call into a warm, relevant conversation.

-A/B Test Your Messages and Timing
+A/B Test Your Messages for Better Results

 The best sales reps are always testing.
 A/B testing is a simple way to see what resonates with your prospects.
 The method is straightforward: change one variable at a time and measure the result.
 You can test your email subject lines, your call-to-action, the length of your message, or even the time of day you reach out.
 For example, send the same email with two different subject lines to 100 prospects each and see which one gets more replies.